himanchal-103/Data-Visualization/Matplotlib/README.md

 # Matplotlib
 This repository contains a Jupyter notebook demonstrating various Matplotlib charts and techniques.
 The notebook serves as a practical guide for creating and customizing different types of plots using Matplotlib, a popular plotting library in Python.

+**NOTE**: Some sections utilize datasets organized by their corresponding labels.

 ## Table of Contents

 1. [Creating and Customizing Our First Plot](#creating-and-customizing-our-first-plot)